Skip to Main Content

 Federal Register

-If you have found a regulation and are trying to figure out why it was passed, to determine the agency's motivations for creating the rule or to discover whether the agency took into consideration certain issues when considering the rule, look in the Federal Register.
-This is equivalent of doing a legislative history for a statute.
+If you have found a regulation and are trying to learn why it was passed, the agency's motivations for creating the rule or whether the agency took into consideration certain issues when considering the rule, look in past issues of the Federal Register.
+This process is similar to researching the legislative history of a statute.
+The CFR includes only the text of a regulation once it becomes final.
+The Federal Register, however, includes a lengthy preamble that describes the background of the rule and reasons for agency action.
 The key documents from the Federal Register are the Notice of Proposed Rulemaking and Notice of Final Rulemaking.